top of page

 Employers and Employees

-Taxes to be withheld from employees` paychecks include federal income tax, FICA taxes, and if your business is located in a state that levies an income tax, it must also be withheld from employees` paycheck.
-You`ll also need to know how many times you`re paying and withholding taxes from your employees in a month in order to be able to run payroll.
+Taxes to be withheld from employees' paychecks include federal income tax and FICA taxes, and if your business is located in a state that levies an income tax, it must also be withheld from employees' paychecks.
+You'll also need to know how many times you`re paying and withholding taxes from your employees in a month in order to be able to run payroll.

 Once these are established, you can then go ahead to calculate the gross earnings of your employees.
 Social security tax is calculated at 6.2% of employees' gross wages.
 The same goes for employers; they pay up the other half of 6.2%.
 Note that this tax is capped at the first $137,700 and $142,800 of earnings in 2020 and 2021 respectively.

 For Medicare, both employer and employee pay the same amount of 1.45%.
+This brings it to a total of 15.3% per employee.
 The Additional Medicare tax is a 0.9% deduction from employee earnings of over $200,000 for single filers and $250,000 if they file jointly.

 To calculate the federal income tax, state tax, and local income tax, you`ll need to work with the information supplied by the employee at the point of employment in the Form W-4.
 This shows you their filing status and exemptions.
 Check the IRS publication 15B to see how much tax to withhold from an employee's paycheck.